-3.7 Human Resources

-World-class employees are crucial to preserving Bombardier's leadership and ensuring its continued growth.
-In recent years, Bombardier intensified its efforts to join the ranks of the world's top employers and today Bombardier continues to make significant progress.
-Bombardier continues to roll out its Global Talent Management Roadmap to address challenges in both established and emerging markets.
+HUMAN RESOURCES

+As world-class employees are crucial to preserving Bombardier's leadership and ensuring its continued growth, attracting and retaining the best talent is a constant priority for Bombardier.

+Through various talent management initiatives, Bombardier strives to address challenges in both established and emerging markets.
 These challenges include:

 - Skill shortages

 - Demographic changes

 - Increased competition for the best people

-- Maintaining effective recruiting strategies in its key markets
+- Maintaining effective recruiting strategies in key markets

 - Developing and retaining the best talent

-- Leveraging best practices across Bombardier
+- · Leveraging best practices across Bombardier

 - Continually improving its health and safety performance

-For further information on Bombardier's Global Talent Management, visit www.csr.bombardier.com
+For further information on Bombardier's Global Talent Management, visit www.csr.bombardier.com.

 Recruiting, developing and retaining qualified project management and engineering personnel remains fundamental to the success of Bombardier.
-Competition for these skill sets, particularly in engineering, has become even more intense especially in those areas where in-depth industry specific expertise is required.
-Bombardier is endowed with a large talent pool of well-trained and engaged employees, focused on constantly enhancing execution and customer engagement.
+Competition for these skill sets, particularly in engineering, has become even more intense especially in those areas where in-depth, industry specific expertise is required.
+Despite these challenges, Bombardier employees are well-trained, engaged and focused on constantly enhancing execution and customer engagement.

-Aerospace employs many engineering employees having a wide breadth of expertise, including in areas related to aerospace design, aerodynamics, stress and structural, avionics, hydro-mechanical and software engineering.
-Aerospace is also expanding its efforts to work with educational institutions to train engineers in areas where there are shortages of qualified candidates.
-Aerospace funds program developments, partners in curriculum design, provides expertise in teaching and offers internships to complement academic learning with hands on experience.
+Aerospace employs many engineers with a wide breadth of expertise in areas such as aerospace design, aerodynamics, stress and structures, avionics, hydro-mechanical and software engineering.
+To support its recruitment objectives, Aerospace works with educational institutions to train engineers in areas where there are shortages of qualified candidates.
+Aerospace also funds the development of programs, partners in curriculum design, provides expertise in teaching and offers internships to complement academic learning with hands on experience.
 In addition, it continues to expand on its internal training programs to continually improve the knowledge of its employees.

-Transportation employs many highly qualified engineers important to the successful design, manufacture and maintenance of rail transport solutions for the Corporation's global customers.
+Transportation also employs many engineers, critical to the successful design, manufacturing and maintenance of rail transport solutions for the Corporation's global customers.
 Required skills include mechanical, electrical and software engineering.
-To sustain this strategy, Transportation has defined key technical domains (e.g. acoustic, crash safety and others) and products competency domains (e.g. brakes, propulsion system and others).
-Specialized engineering centers of competencies manage Transportation's technical knowledge and are supported by a dedicated technical expert career path.
+Transportation has defined key technical domains (e.g. acoustic, crash safety and others) and product competency domains (e.g. brakes, propulsion system and others).
+Specialized engineering centres of competencies manage Transportation's technical knowledge and are supported by a dedicated technical expert career path.

-Additional information about Bombardier's human resources can be found under the sections entitled "Analysis of Results" at pages 63 and 78, of our MD&A, which pages are incorporated by reference herein.
+Additional information about Bombardier's human resources can be found under the sections entitled "Analysis of Results" at pages 65 and 80, of our MD&A, which pages are incorporated by reference herein.